Poppy seed roll: Ingredients

 There are two different doughs used, one with yeast and one without.
 The dough is made of flour, sugar, egg yolk, milk or sour cream and butter, and yeast.
 The dough may be flavored with lemon or orange zest or rum.
 The poppy seed filling may contain ground poppy seeds, raisins, butter or milk, sugar or honey, rum and vanilla.
 Sometimes, apricot jam, which is one of the most popular jams used in Hungarian cuisine, is substituted for sugar.
 There is another similar dish called walnut roll or nut roll, which contains a filling of ground walnuts and sugar, optionally enriched with raisins, rum, butter or milk and/or lemon zest.
-This filling may be spiced with cinnamon, nutmeg, clove or vanilla.
+This filling may be spiced with cinnamon, nutmeg, cloves or vanilla.

 The dough is at first quite heavy, stiff and dry, but with kneading and resting becomes very elastic and strong.
 It is rolled out into a large sheet, thick or thin depending on taste.
 One aesthetic principle is that the dough and filling layers should be of equal thickness.
 Another is that more layers are better.
 The filling is spread over the dough, which is then rolled into a long cylinder or log.
 Traditional recipes usually involve brushing the log with the egg white left over from the yolk used in the dough.
 The unbaked log is gently transferred to a sheet pan, left to rest, then baked until golden brown.

 Other recipes use different washes before baking, or a glaze or icing added after baking.